-Border-Ball explores the meaning of the wall and how it impacts the human race psychologically, ethically and spiritually.
+Border-Ball explores the meaning of the wall and how it impacts humanity psychologically, ethically, and spiritually.
 Through the shared cultural experience of baseball that extends beyond boundaries, Tauber asks probing questions about immigration, compassion, imprisonment and more.
-Wearing a custom vintage baseball uniform and backpack in blue, white and red, the artist invited people who walked along with him to play catch and share their experiences of the border and immigration.

 As part of the project, the artist provides an opportunity to share our stories of immigration and the border.